Can I do what Derren Brown does?

 Hypnotherapy – Rescuing you from emotional hijacking

-Human beings, in common with all mammals, share the same five defensive states evolved over time to help us respond to danger and keep us alive.
+Human beings, in common with all mammals, share the same five defensive states that evolved to help us respond to danger and keep us alive.
 But what are these five defensive states?
 And how can they feel like such stressful burdens to us today?

 You’re probably familiar with the first two—Fight and Flight—but there are three more that you may not be aware of: